 R104.4 Approved inspection agencies.
-The code official code official or other authority having jurisdiction is authorized to accept reports of third-party inspection agencies not affiliated with the building design or construction, provided such agencies are approved as to qualifications and reliability relevant to the building components and systems they are inspecting.
+The code official or other authority having jurisdictionauthority having jurisdiction, where one exists, is authorized to accept reports of third-party inspection agencies not affiliated with the building design or construction, provided such agencies are approved as to qualifications and reliability relevant to the building components and systems they are inspecting.

 R104.5 Inspection requests.
-It shall be the duty of the holder of the permit or their duly authorized agent to notify the ende official or other authority having jurisdiction when work is ready for inspection.
+It shall be the duty of the holder of the permit or their duly authorized agent to notify the code official or other authority having jurisdictionauthority having jurisdiction, where one exists, when work is ready for inspection.
 It shall be the duty of the permit holder to provide access to and means for inspections of such work that are required by this code.

 R104.6 Reinspection and testing.
 Where any work or installation does not pass an initial test or inspection, the necessary corrections shall be made to achieve compliance with this code.
-The work or installation shall then be resubmitted to the code -official code official or other authority having jurisdiction for inspection and testing.
+The work or installation shall then be resubmitted to the code official or other authority having jurisdictionauthority having jurisdiction, where one exists, for inspection and testing.

 R104.7 Approval.
-After the prescribed tests and inspections indicate that the work complies in all respects with this code, a notice of approval shall be issued by the code officialcode official or other authority having jurisdiction.
+After the prescribed tests and inspections indicate that the work complies in all respects with this code, a notice of approval shall be issued by the code official or other authority having jurisdiction, where one exists, determined that the building or structure, premise, or portion thereof is in violation of any ordinance or regulation or any of the provisions of this code.

 R104.7.1 Revocation.
-The code official code official or other authority having jurisdiction is authorized to, in writing, suspend or revoke a notice of approval issued under the provisions of this code wherever the certificate is issued in error, or on the basis of incorrect information supplied, or where it is determined that the building or structure, premise, or portion thereof is in violation of any ordinance or regulation or any of the provisions of this code.
+The code official or other authority having jurisdictionauthority having jurisdiction, where one exists, is authorized to, in writing, suspend or revoke a notice of approval issued under the provisions of this code wherever the certificate is issued in error, or on the basis of incorrect information supplied, or where it is